6 Proven Sustainable Tips for Your Home

 Keep your house cool in the summer and warm in the winter using skylights.
-Using daylight in lieu of electrical lighting can be of great advantage to you because it can save electrical bills and prevent the emission of pollutants inside the house.
-Doing this can be healthier for both the environment and you!
+Using daylight instead of electrical lighting can be of great advantage to you because it can save electrical bills and prevent the emission of pollutants inside the house.
+Doing this can be healthier for you and the environment.

-One good way to achieve an eco-friendly home is to spend a little more money and purchase local furniture.
-If you are really aiming to achieve an interior that is good for the environment, you should minimize plastic, particleboard and chromed metal pieces.
+One easy and simple way to achieve an eco-friendly home is to spend a little more money and purchase local furniture from small businesses or previously loved items from the thrift store or marketplace.
+If you’re aiming to achieve an interior that’s good for the environment, minimize plastic, particleboard, and chrome metal.

 Are you still using incandescent lights?
 If so, please recycle them responsibly by checking your local municipality for safe places to do so.
 Those old light bulbs may be cheap but they’re doing more harm than good by using more electricity and costing you more on your monthly electricity bill.

-VOC means Volatile Organic Compounds which are harmful.
-VOCs include a variety of chemicals that may have short- and long-term adverse health effects.
-These can be released from paints, household products, furniture, carpets and more.
+VOC means volatile organic compounds and are harmful as they are chemicals that have short- and long-term adverse health effects.
+VOC’s are released from paints, household products, furniture, carpets, and more.

 Ask for more information on how your next furniture piece is made, the kind of materials used, and where it is produced.
 Doing some general homework can help protect you and your loved ones.